Office of Admissions

 Please contact the Office of Admissions for information regarding admission to the college, deadline dates for submission of applications, and all forms necessary for admission to the college: visit the office on the Northwest Campus in Building R, room 101, or call 352-395-7322 or 352- 395-5000; visit our website at www.sfcollege.edu.

 Campus tours are offered through the Office at Admissions at 10 a.m.
 Monday through Friday, and at 2 p.m.
 Monday, Thursday, and Friday, excluding college holidays.
-Tours may sometimes reach capacity, so please consult the tour calendar, and schedule your campus tour at www.sfcollege.edu/campus-tours.
-Large group tours, of parties of ten or more, can also be scheduled at https://www.sfcollege.edu/admissions/get-started/campus-visit/index.
+Tours may sometimes reach capacity, so please consult the tour calendar, and schedule your campus tour at https://www.sfcollege.edu/admissions/.
+Large group tours, of parties of ten or more, may also be scheduled at https://www.sfcollege.edu/admissions/get-started/campus-visit/.
 Campus Virtual tours may be taken at any time by vising https://www.sfcollege.edu/map/.

 New Student Orientation